-Things to Keep in Your Winter Emergency Car Kit
+Things to Keep in Your Car - Winter Emergency Car Kit

 - First aid kit, medications and other essentials – A first aid kit containing bandages and some basic medications should be in your vehicle year-round.
 Also have medications you or your passengers may need, such as asthma inhalers, epinephrine pens, insulin, heart medication, etc.